pixelfed/pixelfed/docker/README.md

 ### Modifying the configuration file

-The configuration file is *quite* long, but the good news is that you can ignore *most* of it, all of the *server* specific settings are configured for you out of the box.
+The configuration file is *quite* long, but the good news is that you can ignore *most* of it, most of the *server-specific* settings are configured for you out of the box.

 The minimum required settings you **must** change is: